 Find the right template for your resume

-No need to spend hours trying to make your resume “look” right — here are three template designs that you can easily tailor for a dental assistant position.
+No need to spend hours trying to make your resume “look” right — here are three template designs that you can easily tailor for a dental assistant position using our resume builder.

 The two-column layout allows you to combine your skills with your work history and give a clean and crisp look to your resume.

 Perfect for catching a recruiter’s eye, this template presents information in an organized dual-column layout, with a splash of creativity through subtle use of colors.